Linnest2020/Vic3-mapdata-editor/docs/backend.md

 ## /debug `GET`

-Check if debug mode is active
+Check if debug mode is active, determined by if you select "Debug" in system tray

 ```
     {